-There’s a major hurdle for any international trip: No matter where you go or your vaccination status, you’ll need a negative COVID-19 test in hand to board your flight back to the U.S. And that rule has gotten even stricter, as you’ll now need a test taken no more than one day before flying home.
+Like it or not, there’s a major hurdle for any international trip: No matter where you go or your vaccination status, you’ll need a negative COVID-19 test in hand to board your flight back to the U.S. And you’ll need to take that test no more than one calendar day before your flight home.

-It doesn’t matter whether you’re fully vaccinated or not, everyone needs a test.
-So these testing requirements – and the prospect of being forced to quarantine for two weeks in a foreign country if you test positive – have scared many would-be jet setters away from international travel since it took effect in January 2021.
-As of Monday, you need a test taken just one calendar day before flying to the U.S. Previously, travelers had up to three days to get tested.
+It doesn’t matter whether you’re fully vaccinated or not: Everyone needs a test.
+These testing requirements – and the prospect of being forced to quarantine for two weeks in a foreign country if you test positive – have scared many would-be jet setters away from international travel since they took effect in January 2021.
+And despite hopes this requirement would disappear as the worst of the pandemic faded, it remains in place … with no sign of when it may end.

 What Do the Rules Say?

 Fortunately, the U.S. has made it relatively easy to get the right kind of test.
 Most kinds of COVID-19 tests you can find will meet the requirements.

 Here’s a look at the requirements laid out by the Centers for Disease Control and Prevention (CDC):

 - All travelers 2 years and older need a negative COVID-19 test to board their flight to the U.S.

 - That test must be performed no more than one day before your flight back to the U.S. The CDC tightened this testing window late last year after previously giving most travelers three days to test before a flight.